iTimeTraveler/charles-hook/README.md

 This is a hook util for `Charles`, you can use this util to:

+- skip charles' license verification.
-- modify charles
+- modify charles.
-- develop plugins for charles
+- develop plugins for charles.

 # How does it work?